stancarney/virtualcurrencyapplicationsecurity/README.md

 What [PCI](#pci) and other security practices call for is a level of indirection between the internet and servers that have direct access to sensitive data.
 Ideally at Layer 7 of the OSI model.

 In the above network, which still has many things wrong with it, there is now a level of indirection between the internet and the only server that has direct access to sensitive data.
 In this case the web server is running Nginx or Apache and configured to ‘proxy’ the requests back to the application server.
 It doesn’t have to perform any other activity like serving static content, it is just there for a level of indirection.
 The proxying causes the web server to open a new connection to the application server and translate the traffic between the connected internal socket and the external socket using standard HTTP.
 If an attacker is successful in exploiting Nginx and gains shell access over a socket they still can’t do much.
-Maybe snoop other traffic flowing through the server, which your host based intrusion detection (HID*) system should alert on.
+Maybe snoop other traffic flowing through the server, which your host based intrusion detection (HID) system should alert on.

 # Layers

 If you are reading this document in a linear fashion we now have a DDoS protection service ‘layer’ in front of our public IP address, a web server listening on the public interface before proxying requests back to our single application server which reads and writes data to our database.
 It is a good start and would put you in front of some of the other configurations I’ve seen over the years but in reality the system would still be highly exposed and to make matters worse if something ever happened you may never know.
 The attacker would most likely cover their tracks and if you did manage to determine your were exploited, say an anonymous pastebin.com post containing all your users, you would be in the dark about how it was done.

-Rather than waiting for a pastebin.com to show up it is better to isolate individual server classes from each other behind firewalls running an intrustion protection system (IPS*) and only open ports between the layers for required services.
+Rather than waiting for a pastebin.com to show up it is better to isolate individual server classes from each other behind firewalls running an intrustion protection system [(IPS)](#ids-vs-ips) and only open ports between the layers for required services.
 For example if your application server is the only class of server that needs to talk to your database server, open just the required port between the application server network and the database server network.
 This should be done between every class of server.
 If your network has 3 different classes of servers, it should have 3 different networks that are only traversable by passing through an IPS.

 In this example incoming HTTP traffic passes through a Firewall/IPS device.
 It actively inspects traffic looking for ‘rule violations’ and when one is detected it actively blocks the remote address and drops the connection.
 It is important that it also sends out alerts to ensure you are up to speed on what is happening.
 The web server proxies the HTTP request to the application server which passes through another Firewall/IPS combination device.
 The application is then able to read and write to the database by connecting through a Firewall/IPS device in much the same fashion.

-# Intrusion Detection vs Intrusion Protection
+# IDS vs IPS

 Intrusion Detection Systems (IDS) typically sit independent of firewalls.
 They passively monitor all traffic presented to them trying to find rule matches to alert on.
 A common configuration for IDS is to enable port ‘monitoring’ on a switch so that all network traffic is ‘mirrored’ on an interface available to the IDS system.
 Once a rule match is found the IDS system sends out an alert and it is up to the alert recipients to determine the course of action to take.
 If your internal IDS system detects a port scan originating from your web server against your application server you better sort it out in a hurry.